Leafy seadragon: Habitat and distribution

 The leafy seadragon is found only in southern Australian waters, from Wilson's Promontory in Victoria at the eastern end of its range, westward to Jurien Bay, 220 km north of Perth in Western Australia.
 Individuals were once thought to have very restricted ranges; but further research has discovered that seadragons actually travel several hundred metres from their habitual locations, returning to the same spot using a strong sense of direction.
 They are mostly found over sand patches in waters up to 50 m deep, around kelp-covered rocks and clumps of seagrass.
 They are commonly sighted by scuba divers near Adelaide in South Australia, especially at Rapid Bay, Edithburgh, and Victor Harbor.

 Ecology

 Leafy seadragons usually live a solitary lifestyle.
 When the time comes, males court the females, they then pair up to breed.
 From the moment they hatch, leafy seadragons are completely independent.
-By the age of two, they are typically full grown and ready to breed.
+By the age of two years, they are typically full grown and ready to breed.

 The species feeds by sucking up small crustaceans, such as amphipods and mysid shrimp, plankton, and larval fish through its long, pipe-like snout.